PhilippMundhenk/PulseAudioJava/README.md

 # PulseAudioJava
-This tool allows to control functions of PulseAudio from Java
+This small Java class allows to control functions of PulseAudio from Java

 ## Usage
 Import the PulseAudio.java class into your project and start controlling PulseAudio directly from Java.
 The following table shows a minimal overview over possible functions.
 For detailed descriptions see source comments.